bigbearstudios/bbservices-ruby/README.md

 end
 ```

-You can then call the service via the class method of run / run!
+You can then call the service via the class method of run / run! and pass in a block to

 ```
 MyService.run do |service|